-Our popular SkillBuilder event has moved to the online space, with the opportunity to hone your pitches with some of the industry’s most successful figures.
+This year our popular SkillBuilder event moved to the online space, with the opportunity to hone your pitches with some of the industry’s most successful figures.
 Build, develop and refresh your skills with Pitch Yourself Perfect! – our 90 minute mix of advice and hands-on learning.
-With top tips from industry experts, including insights on how to approach different genres and platforms, and guidance on developing your project bible, SkillBuilder gets delegates close to expertise at the heart of the international children’s entertainment business.
+With top tips from industry experts, including insights on how to approach different genres and platforms, and guidance on developing your project bible, SkillBuilder got delegates close to expertise at the heart of the international children’s entertainment business.
 Read more here…

 Conference theme: Still Here Right Now